Are you passionate about creating videos and want to turn your hobby into a lucrative income stream and make money on YouTube in 2026?

 Step 1: Start a YouTube channel.

-Step 2: Meets the requirements of the YouTube Partner Program.
+Step 2: Meet the YouTube Partner Program Requirements

 Step 5: Submit to ongoing reviews